electop/AI_Driven_Robot_Development/3D_Printer/Readme.md

    ### Travel
    - Combining Mode : Not in Skin
    - Avoid Printed Parts When Traveling : check
-   - Avoid Supports When Traveling : no check
+   - Avoid Supports When Traveling : check
    - Travel Avoid Distance : 0.625mm
    - Z Hop When Retracted : check
    - Z Hop Only Over Printed Parts : no check